dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 #### Metadata References

-Metadata references can be easily stored
+Metadata references can be easily stored as binary.
+The binary encoding will be as follows:

+Timestamp Field: 4 byte integer
+Size of field: 4 byte integer
+Name: A UTF-16 little-endian encoded string following the PrimitiveConstant values in [Local Constants](https://github.com/jnm2/dotnet-runtime/blob/26efe3467741fe2a85780b2d2cd18875af6ebd98/docs/design/specs/PortablePdb-Metadata.md#localconstant-table-0x34)

+??: Does name need to be null-terminated?
+Does size need to be included?
+Is there a max size?

 #### Key Value Pairs